Rally puts Padres back in playoffs for 1st time in 14 years - WHIZ News

 Lamet held Seattle to one run and two hits while striking out 10 and walking two in six innings.

-Fernando Tatis Jr. hit a go-ahead single in the 10th before J.P.
+Tatis hit a go-ahead single in the 10th before J.P.
 Crawford hit a sacrifice fly in the bottom of the inning.

-The Padres drew three walks in the first four innings from starter Justin Dunn, who also hit a batter with a pitch.
-San Diego stole three bases as well, but failed to score.
+“This is baby step one,” rookie manager Jayce Tingler said.
+“Now we know we’re in, which is huge.
+But I’ve said it before, for the organization and for the people who have quite frankly had to take the shots on the chin and the black eyes to build this, and for our players that have maybe been charcoaled a little bit and been questioned with some things, to throw a punch and land one back, feels good.

+“But again, we’re not complete.
+This is not the final goal.
+This was not playoffs and we’re done.
+We believe, and we know, we’re capable of making a run at this thing.”

-The Padres finally broke through in the sixth.
-Eric Hosmer drew a one-out walk and Moreland hit a ground-rule double with two outs before Myers homered on a 2-2 pitch to put the Padres ahead 3-1.
+Seattle starter Justin Dunn shut down the Padres until the sixth.
+Eric Hosmer, who was with Kansas City when it won the 2015 World Series, drew a one-out walk and Moreland hit a ground-rule double with two outs before Myers homered on a 2-2 pitch to put the Padres ahead 3-1.
 It was his 14th.

 Myers knew it was gone, and center fielder Kyle Lewis retreated to the warning track before turning and watching the ball sail well over his head.